Swiss vote on banning tobacco advertising, animal testing

 Researchers insist medical progress is impossible without experimentation, and even the Swiss Animal Protection group has warned against the initiative's "radical" demands.

-Swiss authorities insist the country already has among the world's strictest laws regulating animal testing.
+Swiss authorities say the country already has among the world's strictest laws regulating animal testing.

 As the laws have tightened, the number of animals used has fallen sharply in recent decades, from nearly two million per year in the early 1980s to around 560,000 today.

-In another animal-themed vote, inhabitants in the northern Basel-Stadt canton will on Sunday decide whether non-human primates should be granted some of the same basic fundamental rights as their human cousins.
+In another animal-themed vote, inhabitants in the northern Basel-Stadt canton will decide whether non-human primates should be granted some of the same basic fundamental rights as their human cousins.

 Among the other issues on Sunday's slate, there will also be a national referendum on a new law aimed at providing additional state funding to media companies, which have seen their advertising revenues evaporate in recent years.

-The government argues the extra funding could secure the survival of many small, regional papers in peril, and also assist with their costly digital transition.
+The government argues the extra funding could secure the survival of many small, regional papers which are in peril, and also assist with their costly digital transition.

 © 2022 AFP